Thom Browne: Legal issues

 Thom Browne long used a three-bar design on its clothing, only changing it to the four-stripe design after Adidas objected in 2007.
-Adidas sued Thom Browne's brand in 2021, claiming Thom Browne's four-bar and "Grosgrain" stripe patterns on its shoes and high-end activewear violated its three-stripe trademark rights.
+Adidas sued Thom Browne's brand in 2021, claiming that the four-bar and "Grosgrain" stripe patterns on shoes and high-end activewear violated its three-stripe trademark rights.
 A jury determined in 2023 that the Thom Browne designs were not likely to cause customer confusion with Adidas' products and did not violate the company's trademark rights.

 Personal life

-Browne lives with partner Andrew Bolton, who is curator at the Costume Institute of the Metropolitan Museum of Art in Manhattan.
+Browne lives with his partner Andrew Bolton, who is curator at the Costume Institute of the Metropolitan Museum of Art in Manhattan.
 His older brother, Pat Browne, is a former member of the Pennsylvania State Senate and Secretary of the Pennsylvania Department of Revenue.

 In 2019, Browne and Bolton purchased and renovated a 7,000-square-foot, 15-room Sutton Place mansion formerly owned by the philanthropist Drue Heinz.